 Satin vs Matte Acrylic Paint: What’s the Difference?

 Regular acrylic paint can be semi-glossy or matte, rarely we will find craft acrylics with satin finish.
-Satin acrylic paint is shinier than matte and more durable, but also dries faster (10-20 min).
+Satin acrylic paint is shinier than matte and more durable, but also dries faster (10-20 min), however matte acrylic paint can be easier to apply.
 To adjust the finish and shining, we can use matte varnish or glossy varnish, and even epoxy, to make all colors really pop.

 Acrylics tend to dry darker and they are opaque, so a nice gloss finish works magically, while, for me, matte makes it even darker.
 Satin dries to light gloss, while matte will dry exactly like you see it – quite flat.